5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Reboot the system
 - Perform an NVRAM reset
 - Boot into macOS
-- Wifi should work now
+- WiFi should work now

 > [!IMPORTANT]
 >
 > Once root patches are applied, the security seal of the volume will be broken.
 And once it is broken, the complete macOS version will be downloaded every time an OS update is available.
 The workaround would be to revert root patches before installing updates and then use LAN to to download and install incremental updates.

 ### Disable Gatekeeper (optional)
 I disable Gatekeeper on my systems because it is annoying and wants to stop you from running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
-Disabling Gatekepper in macOS Sequoia requires a few more [steps](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md).
+Disabling Gatekeeper in macOS Sequoia requires a few more [steps](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md).

 ### Fixing Sleep issues

-In order to prevent the most common problems with sleep, we will set it to hibernatemode 0 (Suspend to RAM).
-This is not relevant for now, since the blackscreen-on-wake-issue is not resolved.
+In order to prevent the most common problems with sleep, we will set it to `hibernatemode 0` (Suspend to RAM).
+This is not relevant for now, since the blackscreen-on-wake issue is not resolved.

 Open Terminal and enter: